mangodairy/mytest/_Linux/KubernetesPart3.md

 header:
   overlay_color: "#80aaff              "
   teaser: /assets/images/kuberneties/IntroductiontoKubernetes.png
-  excerpt: "What, why, where, when and how is Linux???"
+  excerpt: "What, why, where, when and how is Linux?"
   show_date: true
 sidebar:
   - title: "Introduction to Linux"